SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

         Try changing your Dockerfile and rebuilding the image.
 You should see that the build process is much faster.

-15. Remember, if you ever are in doubt about how files are organized inside a Docker image, you always have the option to start the image in interactive mode:
+15. Remember, if you are ever in doubt about how files are organized inside a Docker image, you always have the option of starting the image in interactive mode:

     ```bash
     docker run --rm -it --entrypoint sh {image_name}:{image_tag}